 - Grades will be posted in Parent Command Center weekly.
 This will be the main form of communicating the results of assessments to parents.
 Please notify the school webmaster should you have difficulty accessing current information from our website or Parent Command Center (Screenshots on how to establish an account can be found on the pages to follow). - 2.
-Students will be given access to a school-approved email account through Office 365, which can be used for school-appropriate communication between students and their teachers, as well as to submit assignments electronically, or other school functions (Signed parent waiver required). - Teachers utilize technology such as Moodle and Microsoft Office 365 to provide access to classroom resources, and Class Dojo for class management and student behavior tracking.
+Students will be given access to a school-approved email account through Office 365, which can be used for school-appropriate communication between students and their teachers, as well as to submit assignments electronically, or other school functions (Signed parent waiver required). - 3.
+Teachers utilize technology such as Moodle and Microsoft Office 365 to provide access to classroom resources, and Class Dojo for class management and student behavior tracking.
 (Explanations of each are on the following pages). - 4.
 The school will use Remind for school wide informational blasts.
-The code to join is @cmeparents. - 5.
-Progress reports will be sent home with the student midway through each nine weeks grading period. - Progress report dates are: - o 1st nine weeks 9/10/20 - o 2nd nine weeks 11/12/20 - \circ 3rd nine weeks 2/4/21 - 4th nine weeks 4/15/21 - 6.
-Report cards and school newsletters will be sent home at the end of each nine-week period. - Report card dates are: October 15, 2020, January 07, 2021, March 17, 2021, May 20, 2021. - 7.
-Newsletters will be sent home each month to notify you of important dates and CME news.
+The code to join is @cmes-zcsd. - 5.
+Progress reports will be sent home with the student midway through each nine weeks grading period. - Progress report dates are: - 1st nine weeks 9/09/21 - 2nd nine weeks 11/11/21 - $\circ$ 3rd nine weeks 2/3/22 - $\circ$ 4th nine weeks 4/7/22 - 6.
+Report cards and school newsletters will be sent home at the end of each nine-week period. - Report card dates are: October 14, 2021, January 06, 2022,

+March 17, 2022, May 19, 2022.

-- 8. CME has a Facebook page.
+- 7. Newsletters will be sent home each month to notify you of important dates and CME news. - 8.
+CME has a Facebook page.
 Important announcements and news are posted here daily. - a.
 Parents should not post pictures of children other than their own on any social media. - 9.
 Our school website can be accessed at coppermillelementary.org.
 This website includes teacher Moodle pages, teacher email addresses, and links to resources, news, announcements, and student achievements. - 10.
-A separate check must be written for field trips, lunch, etc. You cannot pay more than one fee per check.
-(No refunds will be given if a student cannot go on a field trip due to behavior.) - 11.
-All money should be sent to school in an envelope labeled with the child's name and the purpose. - 12.
 We welcome parent visits to our school; however, we ask that you plan visits at a time convenient to the teacher.
 You may make arrangements with the teacher personally, or you may call the office to set up an appointment.
-24-hour advance notice required, please, which will ensure that valuable class time will not be consumed. - 13.
+24-hour advance notice required, please, which will ensure that valuable class time will not be consumed. - 11.
 We encourage you to be part of the Zachary Elementary Parent Teacher Organization (ZEPTO).
 Meetings are planned to be informative for you.